 1. Overall Description:

+RAN2 discussed the slice (S-NSSAI) based cell reselection and agreed that the following information will be used in UE AS for cell reselection evaluation:

+Slice specific absolute priority of each of the frequency supporting a slice (“Slice Info”)

+The UE receives slice info using RRC signalling (System Information and/or dedicated RRC signalling)

+List of Slices with Slice Priority for cell reselection.

-RAN2 discussed the slice (S-NSSAI) based cell reselection and agreed that both: a) absolute priority of each of the frequency supporting a slice (i.e., “slice info”) and b) slice priority will be used for cell reselections.
-UE receives slice info using RRC signalling.
-For slice priority, Access Stratum expects to receive a slice list from NAS containing a slice priority for each of the slices contained in the list for the UE’s registration area.
+For the List of Slices with Slice Sriority, UE Access Stratum (AS) expects to receive a list from NAS containing a slice priority for each of the slices contained in the list when it moves to RRC_IDLE/RRC_INACTIVE and when the list and/or priorities changes while the UE is in RRC_IDLE/RRC_INACTIVE.

-How NAS obtains such a list was obviously not discussed in RAN2.
-The discussion and agreements reached in RAN2 equally apply to slice as well as to “slice group”, even if at many places only “slice” appears.
+How NAS obtains such a list has not been discussed in RAN2.

 Following relevant agreements were made in RAN2#114e: